 Yes, many endoscopes include waterproof probes.
 However, the screen part may not be waterproof, so you will still need to use caution when using liquids such as oils or water around the display portion of an endoscope.
 The part of the scope with the cable and the camera with the light will be waterproof, allowing them to go into most areas of any car, however do not put the camera probe into gasoline or other solvents.

 Many of the endoscopes available include a rain-resistant monitor.
 While they can handle a little water spilled on the screen, they cannot handle underwater use.
 The probes, however, are waterproof and can handle going in liquid.
 Do not use a camera in extreme temperatures as this can damage the camera.

-Smart equipment like an endoscopic camera offer a variety of uses not just for cars, but in the home too.
-Find a problem and fix it yourself or at least use the camera to ensure a professional cannot give you false information.
+Smart equipment like an endoscopic camera offers a variety of uses not just for cars but for smaller areas of the home too.
+Find out the problem and fix it yourself or at least use the camera to ensure a professional cannot give you false information.
 You can become a professional yourself with very little financial investment with the correct inspection camera.